Why we fear the results of success much more than success itself.

 - Fear of success usually doesn’t mean a literal fear of success.
 People fear the results and consequences of making lots of money, for example, not the money itself.

 - Fear of success is often learned at a young age.
-Just like a rat learns not to touch the red button after it’s lead to electrical shocks a few times, people can learn to avoid success if at one point it was followed by something painful.
+Just like a rat learns not to touch the red button after it’s leads to electrical shocks a few times, people can learn to avoid success if at one point it was followed by something painful.

 - Fear of success is maintained (and made worse) by avoidance.
-No matter what lead to a fear of success initially, most people end up unintentionally behaving in a way that reinforces and strengthens that fear.
+No matter what leads to a fear of success initially, most people end up unintentionally behaving in a way that reinforces and strengthens that fear.
 My client, for example, took jobs that allowed him to avoid explicit and obvious signs of success.
 Unfortunately, this deprived him of the opportunity to learn that success doesn’t always lead to bad things happening.

 - Fear of success is painful.
 The folks I’ve worked with were not whiny complainers starved for attention.
 In fact, far from it.
 They were suffering from extremely high levels of anxiety, and often had been for much of their lives, even though they were by all accounts quite hard-working, bright, conscientious people.